SAP-samples/btp-azure-opensap/Week3/Unit5/README.md

 The custom Java app uses the SAP BTP destination service to interact with Microsoft Graph.
 For authentication, OAuth2ClientCredentials needs to be selected and the Client ID & Secret from the previous app registration is set.

+>NOTE: Please make sure that the JAVA application on BTP is running before continuing the unit, since BTP Trial environment overnight is stopping all running applications.
+In appendix of Unit 4 you can find [how to start the Java Application](#appendix).

 ---